Design a good taxonomy

 4. Define the terms

-Define what the terms are intended for.
-That’s important so people in your organization know the term gas, for instance, is intended for cars that run on petrol in British English.
+Define the terms’ intended use.
+That’s important so people in your organization know that, in British English, the term gas is intended for cars that run on petrol.

 5 tips for creating a great term structure